ialbert/bio/docs/bio-explain.md

 # `bio explain`: show definitions {#bio-ontology}

-We found the graphical and web based user interfaces to be quite tedious to navigate and interpret.
-We implemented the `bio explain` command to facilitate the quick explorations of the Gene and Sequence ontologies.
+We implemented the `bio explain` command to facilitate the quick explorations of the Gene and Sequence Ontologies.

-The `bio` package provides utility to search gene and sequence ontology.
-For more information on ontologies, consult [The Biostar Handbook][book] chapter [Sequence and Gene Ontology: What do the words mean?][ontology]
+For more information on ontologies, consult [The Biostar Handbook][book] chapter [Sequence and Gene Ontology: What do the words mean?][ontology].
+Installation:
-The full documentation for `bio` is maintained at <https://www.bioinfo.help/>.

 [ontology]: https://www.biostarhandbook.com/what-do-the-words-mean.html
 [book]: https://www.biostarhandbook.com

-## Download the databases

-As a reminder to install `bio` run:

     pip install bio --upgrade

-Then, before the first use, the database needs to downloaded.

     bio --download

+The full documentation for `bio` is maintained at <https://www.bioinfo.help/>.

 ## Database information